THE STORY OF SUSTAINABLE CHURCH FLOWERS

 So how did the Sustainable Church Flowers Movement it start?

-In 2019 we launched Sustainable Church Flowers with a lecture and demonstration, given by Shane, in St Peter’s Church Martley for the WWRT (West Worcester Rural Team) including members of the Worcester Cathedral Guild.
+In 2019 we launched Sustainable Church Flowers with a lecture and demonstration, given by Shane, in St Peter’s Church Martley for the West Worcester Rural Team including members of the Worcester Cathedral Guild.
 The movement was launched.

 Who is involved?

-Shane Connolly, co-founder, with Candy Connolly, Warden of St Bartholomew’s Church, Harpley, Worcestershire; Kate Hurst, a flower grower and designer (Camomilecornflowers) and Shelsley Church flower leader; Dot Millward, Harpley Church flower leader; Rev. Jen Denniston, our vicar; Father Benji Tyler, curate of Wantage, Oxfordshire; and Layreader Jill Smith.
+Shane Connolly, co-founder, with Candy Connolly, Warden of St Bartholomew’s Church, Harpley, Worcestershire; Kate Hurst, a flower grower and designer and Shelsley Church flower leader; Dot Millward, Harpley Church flower leader; Rev. Jen Denniston, our vicar; Dr Jill Timms from the University of Surrey and Co-Lead of the Sustainable Flowers Research Project also joined the committee, as our Academic Advisor, Fr Benji Tyler, Vicar of Chippenham St Andrew, Wiltshire takes a lead on web and publicity design; and Lay Reader Jill Smith.

 What are the objectives?

-To Glorify God sustainably and fulfil the 5th mission of the church to respect God’s creation.
+To Glorify God sustainably and fulfil the 5th mark of mission of the Church to respect God’s creation.

 Who is your audience?